jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 Pico-Ducky, Make a cheap but powerful USB Rubber Ducky with a Raspberry Pi Pico (https://github.com/dbisu/pico-ducky)

 Usb Rubber Ducky, To a computer it's a keyboard, typing at superhuman speeds. (https://shop.hak5.org/products/usb-rubber-ducky)

+## About Me

+Artstation, Im an artist that likes to code when my textures are baking. (https://www.artstation.com/jaimerodriguez)